peter1357908/Resistance-Online-Server-/src/protocol.md

 Server also sends, to **the spies only**, on the event `inGame`:
 ```
 {
-    action: 'setSpy',
+    action: 'youAreSpy',
     spies: [String],
 }
 ```

-Each client should assume that their faction is `RESISTANCE` unless they receive the above message with action `setSpy`.
+Each client should assume that their faction is `RESISTANCE` unless they receive the above message with action `youAreSpy`.

 Note that the front end should assume that the first playerID in the playerIDs is the leader for the first round of the first mission.